lamb-chen/kidney-exchange-solver/README.md

 ## How to run
 Command:
 ```
-python main.py -f="filename" -l="y" -c=3
+python main.py -f="filename" -l="n" -w=0.1,1,0.1,0.1,0.1 -c=3
 ```
-The above command runs the lexcographical/hierarchical version of the solver on the dataset specified by the filename (must be JSON), and has a maximum cycle length of 3.
+The above command runs the weighted sum version of the solver on the dataset specified by the filename (must be JSON), and has a maximum cycle length of 3.
+The weightings used for each objective function in the weighted sum solver are based on the weight list provided [0.1, 1, 0.1, 0.1, 0.1].
-To run the weighted sum version, use `-l="n"` instead.
+To run the lexcographical/hierarchical version, use `-l="y"` instead.

 ```
 All Flag Options: